 A Weekly Home-Ed Folder

-Assigning homeschoolers a weekly home-ed folder is a good way to give flexibility and choice to home learners while making sure the schoolwork you (parent-teacher) have assigned for the week, is completed.
+Assigning homeschoolers a weekly homeschool folder is a good way to give flexibility and choice to home learners while making sure the schoolwork you (parent-teacher) have assigned for the week is completed.

 Why are weekly folders useful for homeschooling?

-In practice: We schedule periods of the day as ‘folder work time’.
-Similar to the idea of prep time used by boarding schools, the time must be used for study (folder work) but what they study on which day and the order in which they complete work is the learner’s choice.
+As part of our daily homeschool rhythm we schedule periods of the day as ‘folder work time’.
+Similar to the idea of prep time at independent schools, the time must be used for study (folder work) but what they study on which day and the order in which they complete work is the learner’s choice.

 What to include in a weekly home-ed folder?